apita1423/disney-quiz-pp2/README.md

 - I enjoyed the colours that I used, but it did receive some contrast errors in the WAVE tool.
 For future implementations, I would like to play with various colours.

 ### Accessibility
 Both the desktop and mobile version for Lighthouse gave great numbers.
 The number for WAVE, especially for contrast, were not great.
-This is due to the colours that are being used.
+This is due to the colours of the buttons that are being used.

 Lighthouse Desktop Version.